What glaucoma treatment options are there after medication resources have been exhausted?

 Tube Shunt Surgery

-Presently the stent is implanted during cataract surgery.
+Presently the stent is implanted only during cataract surgery.
 Many people with glaucoma also suffer from cataracts.
-Because cataract surgery is a stitch-less procedure, the stent is implanted without any cuts or incisions.
+Because cataract surgery is usually a stitch-less procedure, the stent is implanted through the cataract surgery incision.

+iStent is the first MIGS device that improves the eye’s natural fluid outflow to safely lower eye pressure by creating a permanent opening in the trabecular meshwork.
 “Glaucoma is often controlled with eye drops, which can very burdensome to patients.
-By using the iStent we have a solution to reduce a patient’s dependency on glaucoma eye drop medication following cataract surgery”. – Dr. Caronia
+By using the iStent we have a solution that may reduce a patient’s dependency on glaucoma eye drop medication following cataract surgery”. – Dr. Caronia

 Goniotomy is a surgical procedure in which the doctor uses a lens (goniolens) to see the structures in the front part of the eye (anterior chamber).
 An opening is made in the trabecular meshwork, the group of tiny canals located in the drainage angle, where fluid leaves the eye lowering intra ocular pressure.

 Several methods for performing goniotomy are performed by our doctors including Trabectome, Kahook dual blade goniotomy, Canaloplasty, and ABIC (Ab Interno Canaloplasty).

 A trabectome is an electro-surgical device that uses electrocautery to open the trabecular meshwork into Schlemm’s canal (Ab interno trabeculotomy) for management of adult, juvenile and infantile glaucoma.
 It may be combined with cataract surgery.

 The Kahook Dual Blade (KDB) removes trabecular tissue through a clear corneal micro incision.
 This can be performed in conjunction with cataract surgery.